deruke/ai4cybersec_labs/README.md

 - **Prompt Injection CTF**: 5 challenges teaching LLM security concepts
 - **Jupyter Notebooks**: Hands-on labs for phishing detection with ML/AI
 - **Open WebUI**: Chat interface for interacting with LLM challenges
+- **n8n**: n8n security automation workflows
+- **asi-mcp**: Custom MCP server with cyber security tools that work with n8n

+Note that this repository was made to run locally in a training and testing environment.
+Do not use for production or expose to directly to the internet.

 ## Prerequisites